 - Since it is cordless, the machine does require a battery.
 It takes Lithium Ion battery packs.
 The battery and charger are not sold with the product so will have to be bought separately.
 The addition of a couple of batteries and a dual charger does drive the price up to around $500, which is around the norm for a cordless power drill.

 - The product is a hammer driver that is best used on tough material.
 They operate on rotary impulses that adjust to the task at hand.
 For drilling fasteners, if a hammer drive is used on a light-duty fastener then the model will perform like a standard cordless screwdriver.
 If used on something more heavy duty then it will be opposing higher levels of torque which will activate its rotary impulses to help drive in the fasteners.

 What Can the Makita XPH07Z LXT Be Used For?

-Hammer drivers are used primarily for driving into tough material such as cement, brick, and other similar materials.
+Hammer drivers are used primarily for driving into tough materials such as cement, brick, and other similar materials.
 It is often confused with an impact driver, which is entirely different.
 Impact drivers use an increase in rotational drive to do their job.
 Impact drivers are used to driving screws, lags, and nuts but are not powerful enough to go through the type of material that hammer drills go through.
 Hammer drills have the bonus of accepting a variety of bit types, including both round and hex bits.
-Hammer drivers operate in rotating motion as well, but they have a forward, hammer type, movement to help drive through material like concrete.
+Hammer drivers operate in rotating motion as well, but they have a forward, hammer-type, movement to help drive through material like concrete.

 The type of drill you buy depends solely on what your needs are and how much power those needs need.
-While the Makita XPH07Z is not necessary and probably will not work, it can work on jobs that particularly harsh.
+While the Makita XPH07Z is not necessary and probably will not work, it can work on jobs that are particularly harsh.